-Kirby and the Forgotten Land is the very first 3D action platformer for the Kirby franchise, and an important next step in the pink blob’s evolution.
-While games in the series have typically been 2D side-scrollers, Forgotten Land will finally let Kirby explore wider, more open worlds and encounter a range of enemies in unique 3D biomes.
+Kirby and the Forgotten Land is the first 3D action platformer for the Kirby franchise, and an important next step in the pink blob’s evolution.
+While games in the series have typically been 2D side-scrollers, this entry will finally let Kirby explore wider, more open worlds, and encounter a range of enemies in unique 3D biomes.

 Here’s everything we know about the game so far.